aparnamittal/aparnamittal/README.md

 <h1 align="center">Hi 👋, I'm Aparna Mittal</h1>
-<h3 align="center"> I am a pre final year student doing B.Tech in Electronics and Communication Engineering</h3>
+<h3 align="center"> I am a Final year student doing B.Tech in Electronics and Communication Engineering</h3>

-- 🔭 I’m currently working on **Problem Solving and development Skills.**
+- 🔭 I’m currently working on **Problem Solving and Development Skills.**

-- 🌱 I’m currently looking for **Internship Opportunities**
+- 🌱 I’m currently looking for **Internship and full time job opportunities**

 - 👯 I have been a part of **Microsoft Engage Mentee'22**
 - **Open Source Programs such as : Girl Script Summer of Code 22 (GSSOC) , HACKTOBERFEST '22**